 In addition to gaining valuable insights to help guide National Wildlife Federation involvement and policy advocacy, the roundtables served as a key platform for participants to build relationships and share resources.

 Through these roundtables, we were able to gain a better understanding of the underlying issues that low-income communities and communities of color face and how the pandemic has made issues much more severe.
-Several intersectional themes arose through conversations, including recommendations on how to tackle issues, and policies to further consider.
-We attempted to highlight and summarize themes, which in no way encompasses the full breadth of issues raised and ideas.
+Several intersectional themes arose through conversations, including recommendations and policies to further consider.
+We attempted to highlight and summarize themes, which in no way encompassed the full breadth of issues raised and ideas.

-National Wildlife Federation is committed to building upon this summary of learnings to work innovatively with partners to address several of the issues raised.
-In the coming months, our organization and national partners will be authoring a comprehensive report to dive deeper on the issues raised and to outline a plan of action for policy advocacy and programming to address the needs of frontline communities.
+Now the National Wildlife Federation has worked innovatively with partners to highlight key policy recommendations in an attempt to address the COVID-19 public health crisis and environmental injustices.
+Our organization, along with national partners, has authored this comprehensive report to dive deeper on the issues raised and outlined a plan of action for policy advocacy and programming to address the needs of frontline communities.

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
 We're on the ground in seven regions across the country, collaborating with 52 state and territory affiliates to reverse the crisis and ensure wildlife thrive.